segmentio/noop-logger/Readme.md

 # noop-logger

-  A logger that does exactly nothing, useful when you want to test modules that require a logged to be passed in.
+  A logger that does exactly nothing, useful when you want to test modules that require a logger to be passed in.

 ## Installation